 You may be paid peanuts, but you will learn a lot about business analysis jobs, their roles and responsibilities, and so on.
 This will also add value to your resume, and the experience will help you land the business analyst position interview.

-You will have the opportunity to work with business analysts while job shadowing, but you will also need to manage your own work.
+You will have the opportunity to work with business analysts while job shadowing.
+Still, you will also need to manage your work.

-By job shadowing a business analyst, you will gain experience in the role of a business analyst as well as insight into that specific work area.
+By job shadowing a business analyst, you will gain experience in the role of a business analyst and insight into that specific work area.

-Many professionals want to change careers and work in business analysis, but they are afraid to apply for this position due to a lack of knowledge.
+Many professionals want to change careers and work in business analysis.
+Still, they are afraid to apply for this position due to a lack of knowledge.

-Therefore, it is important to learn skills, focus on your qualifications to become a business analyst in Australia.
+Therefore, learning skills and focusing on your qualifications to become a business analyst in Australia is vital.

 Useful Links to Explore: